wwf2/academic-cv-website/content/post/rtutorial/index.md

 ```

-This gives us a standard tabulation, which is nice but is essentially the same information given by `tbl_summary()`.
+This gives us a standard tabulation, which is nice but is essentially the same information given by `skim()`.
 The table will also include a valid percent column when your data has missing values (this variable doesn't).
 It would be really helpful to also have a cumulative percentage column given that `cig.tax.3cat` is an ordinal level variable.
 This is easily done by adding a line using `mutate()` and the `cumsum()` functions.